prograhammer/vscode-tslint-vue/README.md

 ```

 **Important**: Importing vue modules (ie. `import Hello from 'Hello.vue'`) will work fully within other .vue files (type information is retrieved)
 without the need for a wildcard declaration.
-However, `.ts` modules that import `.vue` modules still require the wildcard declaration file:
+However, `.ts` modules that import `.vue` modules (ie. `main.ts`, `hello.spec.ts`) still require the wildcard declaration file:

 ```
 // sfc.d.ts
 declare module "*.vue" {
-    import Vue from "vue"  // <-- this is not ideal, v2.0.0 will fix this! export default Vue
+    import Vue from "vue"  // <-- this is not ideal, looking for solution to this in future version. export default Vue
 }

 ```
 The above will give the type as `vue` which is not ideal and defeats the purpose of TypeScript (your Vue modules extend Vue with more type information
 that you have added on your module).
- I've found a solution to this and I'm currently working on preparing it for **a 2.0.0 release** where the wildcard definition will no longer
-be needed and type information from the module **will fully work!** Star the github repo
-and watch this issue: https://github.com/prograhammer/vscode-tslint-vue/issues/4.
-In the meantime, you can double check yourself using the
+ I'm currently looking for a solution to this.
+In the meantime, you can double check yourself (if you have any places you import vue into ts) using the
 Webpack plugin `fork-ts-checker-webpack-plugin`.
 See Webpack section further down below.